Eloy Jiménez Player Props: White Sox vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the top team ERA across all MLB pitching staffs (3.61).
+- The Braves have a 3.64 team ERA that ranks first among all MLB pitching staffs.

-- The Braves allow the third-fewest home runs in baseball (93 total, one per game).
+- The Braves give up the second-fewest home runs in baseball (94 total, one per game).

-- The right-hander's last appearance came on Saturday against the Tampa Bay Rays, when he went 6 1/3 scoreless innings while giving up four hits.
+- His most recent appearance came in relief on Sunday when the lefty tossed one inning against the Tampa Bay Rays, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.